 6. Relying too much on PR

-At Loaded Media, we like to combine publicity with SEO services in order to maximize visibility and draw traffic to your website through multiple channels at once.
+At Loaded Media, we believe in combining publicity with SEO services to maximize visibility and drive traffic to your website through multiple channels simultaneously.

 7. Relying on free or low-cost PR tools

-PR is not a DIY project.
-If you want to be successful, you need to invest in quality PR tools and services.
-Free PR tools and services are often ineffective and can even do more harm than good.
+Public relations (PR) is not a DIY endeavor.
+To be successful, you need to invest in quality tools and services for maximum impact.
+Free tools and services may not always be effective or even beneficial – in fact, they could do more harm than good.

 8. Not nurturing relationships with journalists

 PR is all about relationships.
-If you want to get media coverage, you need to build strong relationships with journalists.
-This takes time and effort, so don’t expect results overnight.
-Nurture your relationships with journalists by providing them with timely and relevant information, and be patient – good things will come to those who wait.
+If you want media coverage, you need to build strong bonds with journalists.
+This takes time and effort so don’t expect results overnight.
+Nurture your relationships by providing journalists with timely and pertinent information, while remaining patient – good things will come to those who wait!

 9. Only pitching negative stories

-PR is not about generating negative publicity.
-In fact, one of the most common PR mistakes is only pitching negative stories.
-This can damage your reputation and make it difficult to get media coverage in the future.
+PR should never be about creating negative publicity.
+One of the most common mistakes PR professionals make is only pitching negative stories, which can damage their reputation and make it hard for them to receive media coverage in the future.

 10. Pitching irrelevant stories

-Another common PR mistake is pitching irrelevant stories.
-This can be a waste of time for both you and the journalist, and it can damage your relationships with the media.
-Make sure you have a good understanding of what the media outlet covers before you start pitching them your story.
+Another common PR error is pitching irrelevant stories.
+Not only does this waste time for both you and the journalist, but it may damage your relationships with them as well.
+Make sure you have a thorough understanding of what the media outlet covers before pitching them your story.

 11. Being too salesy

-PR is not about selling your product or service.
-It’s about raising awareness and generating interest in what you’re doing.
-If you’re too salesy, you’ll likely just turn off the media and make it harder to get coverage.
+PR is not about selling your product or service; rather, it’s about raising awareness and sparking interest in what you’re doing.
+If you try too hard to sell yourself, media may just turn off and make coverage harder than usual for you.

 PR for Startups: How to Set PR Goals